Carteron murders

 The Carteron murders refers to the killing of a family of peasant farmers on their farm near Bommiers, in the département of Indre in central France, on 21 July 1946.
-The murders were apparently motiveless and remain unsolved.
+The murders were evidently motiveless and remain unsolved.

 The murders

 On the morning of Thursday 25 July 1946, Mrs Jeanne Jugand, the 35-year-old neighbour of the Carterons, became concerned as she had not seen the family for several days.
 She went to their farm, which was 100 metres from her own house, and saw worrying signs through the window.
 Mrs Jugand's husband then alerted the mayor and the police in Ambrault.
 The prosecutor's office in Châteauroux requested the assistance of the judicial police in Limoges.
 Several senior police officers and inspectors were dispatched to the scene.
 A locksmith broke open the door.
 The scene inside resembled an execution.
 The bodies of Kléber Carteron, his wife Alphonsine, their son André and another boy, Claude Godard, a ward of the state, were found face down with their arms and legs bound, all executed with a bullet to the back of the head.
 The family dog had also been killed in its basket.